 - — Your style, both as individuals and as a family.
 By combining your list of existing favorites with your ratings on a set of “sample names,” Hannah can get a sense of the style elements you like (particular sounds, androgynous or highly gendered, old-fashioned or contemporary, and more!) and help you find more names that fit your taste, as well as help you and your partner “meet in the middle.’

-— Your name goals, both stated and unstated.
+- — Your name goals, both stated and unstated.
 For example: you say you want to avoid a Top 100 name, but the names you and your partner agree on are all rocketing toward the top of the charts, Hannah will provide some alternatives that share qualities with your favorites (ethnic background, sound, style, etc.), but are likely to remain a little more unique.

-— A name’s flow with siblings’ names and baby’s family name.
-Hannah will evaluate everything from how your proposed names “match” with siblings’ names style-wise — or whether you might inadvertently be setting a “family style” — to the flow of first and last name, and how the last name works with likely nicknames and initials.
+- — A name’s flow with siblings’ names and baby’s family name.
+Hannah will evaluate everything from how your proposed names “match” with siblings’ names style-wise — or whether you might inadvertently be setting a “family style” — to the flow of your proposed first and last name, and how the last name works with likely nicknames and initials.

 Helping you meet very particular name goals.
 Some examples: